Your guide to Slack for higher education

 Share channels with researchers, partners and collaborators

-Use shared channels – channels that bring together teams from separate organisations – to extend your network in Slack.
+Use shared channels—channels that bring together teams from separate organizations—to extend your network in Slack.
 This is perfect for brokering cross-disciplinary discussions around functions and events such as research consortiums, public relations and sponsorships.

-Register for upcoming webinars and book a consultation to learn more about setting up distance learning with Slack.
+Register for upcoming webinars and book a consult to learn more about setting up distance learning with Slack.